 Keep Track of When Your Baby Wakes at Night

-You also want to keep track of when your baby is waking up at night.
+I also recommend keeping track of when your baby is waking up at night.

 If they’re waking when it’s a usual feed time, then you would obviously feed them.
 But if your baby wakes when it’s not a usual feed time, what you want to do first is just wait.

-If they’re sick or have a fever, then you would give them some pain relief if needed and recommended by their doctor.
+If they’re sick or have a fever, then you would give them some pain relief if needed (as recommended by you doctor).
 Then you would help them go back to sleep by going through their usual sleep routine.

 And if they don’t go back to sleep, then you would come back in and try and comfort them to go back to sleep.

-But essentially, you want to use other techniques like shushing and patting before picking them up and feeding them.
-Because if they become reliant on that feed to get to sleep or on you holding them to get to sleep, it’s really difficult to drop that sleep association when they become well or move past a sleep regression.
+Essentially, you want to use other techniques like shushing and patting before picking them up and feeding them.
+Because if they become reliant on that feed to get to sleep or on you holding them to get to sleep, it’s really difficult to drop a sleep association when they become well or move past a sleep regression.

-We want to try and prevent ourselves from falling into that trap because it’s going to be so much harder to return to normal sleep patterns if we do.
+Try to avoid falling into that trap because it’s going to be so much harder to return to normal sleep patterns if you do.

 Help Your Baby Practice Motor Skills During the Day